flutter/website/src/_includes/android-ios-figure-pair.md

 {% comment %}
-TODO: Fernando, should we set all `figure-caption` to have centered text,
-      or locally use class="text-center"?
-I'd favor the former.
-      I've (chalin) temporarily used .text-center below.

 Sadly, Jekyll doesn't seem to supported nested includes, so the following won't work:

   {% include app-figure.md image="{{include.image}}" platform="Android" %}